 Deciding About Testing

-The decision to have genetic testing for colorectal cancer is personal.
-You may have emotional, financial, and family reasons for taking or not taking the test.
+The decision to have genetic testing for colorectal cancer risk is personal.
+You may have emotional, medical, financial, and family reasons for taking or not taking the test.
 You might want to be tested so that if you test positive, you can be proactive with cancer screening and take measures to protect your health and that of your family.
 Or you may be concerned that if you test positive, you may have a hard time getting life insurance, long-term care insurance, or disability insurance.

 Genetic counseling can help you understand the risks and benefits of testing and help you make a well-informed decision.